yt-project/yt/doc/source/reference/configuration.rst

   e.g. projections.
 Note that this will only be used if ``units`` is also set for the field.
   The final units will then be ``units*path_length_units``.

-You can also set defaults for all field of a given field type by omitting the field name, as illustrated below.
+You can also set defaults for all fields of a given field type by omitting the field name, as illustrated below in the deposit block.

 .. code-block:: toml